lbryio/lbry.com/content/news/179-is-everything-better-on-the-blockchain.md

 We’re so anti-hype at LBRY that it’s almost a fault.
 We don’t even use the word "blockchain" or “cryptocurrency” on our homepage, [lbry.io](https://lbry.io).

 This is because we see the value of LBRY transcending the hype around blockchain.
-Our mantra isn’t "HODL", but “BUIDL” (Build).
+Our mantra isn’t "HODL" (Hold), but “BUIDL” (Build).

 The problems that we’re solving are explained in this essay written in an [essay here](https://lbry.io/what).